MarkWattsBoomi/CSVImporter/README.md

 # Class Names

-SearchFilterTable
+CSVImporter

 ## Functionality

-The component will display a paginated table with per column sorting and complex filtering tools.
+The component will display a clickable file picker.

-It allows outcomes to be attached at table and row level
+Once a file is chosen, the contents are inserted into a list value in flow.

+The type of the objects is defined in attributes.

+The column mapping is defined in the display columns.

+The OnSelect outcome is triggered if defined.

 ## Datasource